ArthurClemens/polythene/lib/button/button.md

 ## Variations

 * Buttons can be flat or raised.
-Using `raised` gives the button a shadow.
+Using `raised` without specifying `z` gives the button a default shadow.
 * The hover effect can be hidden with `wash: false`.
 * The ripple effect on click can be hidden with `ink: false`.
 * No icon in button, as this is not part of the Material Design guidelines; use [icon Button](#icon-button) instead